 As an institution devoted to the creation, discovery, and dissemination of knowledge to serve the public, the University of Maryland Libraries are committed to complying with all applicable laws regarding intellectual property.
 That commitment includes the full exercise of the rights accorded to users of copyrighted works under the "Fair Use" provision of federal copyright law.
 The University of Maryland Libraries also respect the rights of the creators of intellectual property and always execute due diligence in respecting those rights.
 It therefore is the policy of the University of Maryland Libraries to facilitate the exercise in good faith of full Fair Use rights by faculty, librarians, and staff, in furtherance of their teaching, research, and service activities.

-In support of this philosophy, the following guidelines have been developed for making materials available through electronic course reserves.
+In support of this philosophy, the following guidelines have been developed for making materials available through Electronic Reserves (e-reserves).

 - Prerequisites to Posting Electronic Reserve Materials: University Libraries will make materials available on E-reserve only at the request of the instructor.
 The materials should be related to the educational goals of the course.
 Either the University or the instructor must own a lawful copy of the materials to be included in the course e-reserve.

 - Access: ELMS limits access to e-reserves for a particular course to students enrolled in that course, the instructor, and a course administrator.
 Students are not charged to access course e-reserves.

 - What materials may be posted: Materials may be made available through e-reserves consistent with copyright law; e.g., when:

 - copyright of the materials is owned by the instructor (e.g., course syllabi, reading lists, lectures) or the University (works required to be prepared under sponsored research agreements, University committee reports); or